ascavis/promo/storyboard.md

       everyone.
 - Hobby astronomers
     - Video: People working on computer
-    - Voice: Hobby astronomers also contribute valuable observational data.
-      Our goal is to eventually use all this data to learn more about yet unknown asteroids.
+    - Voice: Our goal is to eventually use all this data to learn more about yet unknown asteroids.
-- Machine learning
-    - Video: Other working video
-    - Voice: Machine learning allows us to automate this process by training an algorithm to characterise these asteroids for us.
 - Conclusion
     - Video: Asteroid field, solar system or similar
     - Voice: Ascavis will enable a much clearer overview of our immediate